Alteration of public land

 Step 1.Prepare a site plan

-You will need to provide a detailed site plan, drawn to scale, that includes the dimensions of the site, the location of any equipment or materials, the layout of vegetation, measurements between the property boundary and the road, and any underground or above-ground services.
+You will need to provide a detailed site plan, drawn to scale, that has the dimensions of the site.
+It should include the location of any equipment or materials, the layout of vegetation, measurements between the property boundary and the road, and any underground or above-ground services.

 Step 2.Complete a risk management plan